-Lab-based Assignments (100 points): Students will periodically be given lab-based assignments, for example administration of a language test and language sample analysis activities, to promote clinical decision-making skills about child language assessment and intervention planning.
+Lab-based Assignments (100 points): Students will periodically be given lab-based assignments, for example language sample analysis activities, to promote clinical decision-making skills about child language assessment and intervention planning.
 Additional information will be provided via Blackboard.
+These assignments will be spread out across the semester and each will be worth 20 points.
+Students will be given at least 2 week's notice prior to the due date.
 Due dates will vary.